metaleap/go-genmethods/gents/enums/readme.md

 GentStringMethods generates for enum type-defs the specified `string`ifying methods, optionally with corresponding "parsing" funcs.

-An instance with illustrative defaults is in `Defaults.String`.
+An instance with illustrative defaults is in `Gents.String`.

 #### func (*GentStringMethods) GenerateTopLevelDecls